 Chances are good that if you’re a dad who loves video games you were probably also a kid who loved video games.
-And if you’re a Sony partisan, you’re probably looking for the best PS4 games for kids, the best multiplayer PS4 games that will let you pass on your hobby without exposing them a bunch of sex and violence.
-So save Red Dead for after your kid’s bedtime and instead play a game designed with kids in mind.
+And if you’re a Sony partisan, you’re probably looking for the best PS4 video games for kids and the best multiplayer PS4 games that will let you pass on your hobby without exposing the littles to a bunch of sex and violence.
 The best two-player PS4 games for kids are fun, engaging, and quite often incredible.
 So save Red Dead Redemption 2 for after your kid’s bedtime.

 While we don’t recommend spending hours in front of the TV playing one of these masterpieces, we see nothing wrong if you steal an hour here or there to play and bond with your kid.
 Each of these games has a co-op mode: they can be played by two or more people working together at the same time, creating a space for parents and kids to bond.
 The other thing we looked for: imagination.
 A good video game for kids should be like a novel or Pixar movie: creative and thought-inspiring.
 With those criteria in mind, here are our top picks for the best multiplayer PS4 games for kids and parents.

 Unleash your inner Bieber or Jlo with this ridiculous yet ridiculously fun game.

 Pros: For starters, this game is a great time, coupled with a shockingly great workout.
 You can create your own playlists, or embarrass yourself by dancing to “I Don’t Care” by Ed Sheeran and Justin Bieber, or “Into the Unknown” from Frozen 2.